harjeet-blue/Deep_Learning/README.md

 ## Feed forward neural network
 Deep feedforward networks, also often called feedforward neural networks, or multilayer perceptrons(MLPs), are the quintessential deep learning models.
 The goal of a feedforward network is to approximate some function f*.
 For example, for a classiﬁer, y = f*(x) maps an input x to a category y.
-A feedforward network deﬁnes a mapping y = f(x;θ) and learns the value of the parameters θ that result in the best function approximation.(Reference)
+A feedforward network deﬁnes a mapping y = f(x;θ) and learns the value of the parameters θ that result in the best function approximation.
  ![Neural-Network](https://zitaoshen.rbind.io/project/machine_learning/how-to-build-your-own-neural-net-from-the-scrach/featured.png)
 **To know more about FMNIST dataset | [FEED-FORWARD](https://towardsdatascience.com/deep-learning-feedforward-neural-network-26a6705dbdc7)**